apushkarev/krpano-boilerplate/readme.md

 Key takes:
 - `definition` field and tag is used to separate layer hierarchy from layer definitions (see `./_dev/src/menu/layout.kml` and `./_dev/src/menu/definitions.kml`)

-Naming convention for layers, hotspots and definitions: snake witl all lowercase letters: `some_object_name`
+Naming convention for layers, hotspots and definitions: snake with all lowercase letters: `some_object_name`

 - `extends` field is used in layer or hotspot definitions to explicitly state what prototypes does an object inherit.
 Please don't use `extends` inside `prototype` tag